SavaN222/Learn-Together/README.md

 ## 👨‍💻 About Project

-**Learn Together** is social network that connects students of all universities and enables them to quickly and easily exchange knowledge in various interesting and creative ways.
+**Learn Together** is a social network that connects students of all universities and enables them to quickly and easily exchange knowledge in various interesting and creative ways.

 Used technologies: